404NotFound6/stocktwit-sentiment-project/README.md

 | Sigma2 | 104,217.89       | 0.986    | 3.6375      |0.0003|
 </div>

-This regression result suggests that the first lag of sentiment scores would negatively affect the log return of Dow Jones Index.
+ The slightly negative coefficient of “Weighted_Sentiment_Lag1” (β = -0.6109) suggests that higher negative sentiment from the previous period correlates with a decrease in log returns, though the result is statistically significant at the 10% level (p = 0.0669).

-  Impact of sentiment scores on volume:
+  2. Impact of sentiment scores on volume:
 <div align="center">

   | Variable | Coefficient | Std Error | t-value |p-value|